dcurletti/Tweheat/README.md

 Adding a cool animation when a heat marker is added to the map would be nice, and then trying to implement any of the other features from below.

+## General Info
+Look at TODO.md in root for micro updates.

 ### Bonus Features (TBD)
+- [ ] Allow for a "replay mode", aka allowing a user to quickly replay the tweet mapping at 10x speed
 - [ ] Make the search bar show realtime results like Twitter
 - [ ] Cool animation on dropping heat marker
 - [ ] Switch from "Heat Map" to "Tweet Markers"- shows detailed view of tweets and